abishekdharshan/Blockchain_Structure/README.md

-# Simple_Blockchain_in_5_Minutes
+# The Structure of a Simple Blockchain/Distributed Ledger

 ## Overview

-This is the code for [this](https://youtu.be/MViBvQXQ3mM) video on Youtube by Siraj Raval on building a simple blockchain.
-[Here](https://github.com/howCodeORG/Simple-Python-Blockchain) is the colab.
+This code illustrates building a simple blockchain.
+[Here](https://github.com/howCodeORG/Simple-Python-Blockchain) is the original colab.

 ## Dependencies

 * hashlib
 * datetime

 Dependencies can be installed using [pip](https://pypi.org/project/pip/).
-But actually just run this in colab so you don't need to install anything.
+However, you can run this directly in colab so there is no requirement to install anything.

 ## Usage